saadafmohsin/Mobius-AR/README.md

 # Mobius-AR
 Mobius-AR is a project created in Snapchat's Lens Studio that manipulates a mobius wheel object triggered by the use of our 5 senses.

+Our experience attempts to intrigue participants with what looks like an inanimate object, but adopts the attributes of something animate such as a stray wild animal when approached by a human.

 ## Resources